 "Are you seriously suggesting I leave a fourteen-year-old boy in charge of a planet?"

 The Nepthys representative looked pointedly at Sopdet.
-"A revolution would be pretty helpful right about here, wouldn't it?"
+"A revolution to put your responsibilities in the hands of the people would be pretty handy right now, wouldn't it?"

 "Over four hundred thousand people died in your revolution," said Sopdet cheerfully, "so, with all peace and respect, go soak your head."